-Travel can be great if you are prepared and take the time to get to know our preferred travel habits and styles (not all of us like the solitary chambers) things can go great.
+Travel can be great if you are prepared and take the time to get to know our preferred travel habits and styles (not all of us like the solitary chambers) then things can go great.
 Here are a few things to consider on our perfectly groomed furry behalves before you hit the road.

 Decide what type of Cat you have:

-- Inside Only – If you have unwillingly declawed one of us (you know who you are) or never let us roam free, a bit of leash training might be a good idea.
+- Inside Only – If you have unwillingly de-clawed one of us (you know who you are) or never let us roam free, a bit of leash training might be a good idea.
 Believe me; we don’t like the idea anymore than you do at first.

 - Inside and Outside – A great start for an RV friendly cat.
 Practice “escaping” and “recall” at your home.
 Yes, you call it “escape” and “recall” we call it “going for a walk” and “just needed some personal space”.
 Understand which toys and treats will get your cat to come back inside when it’s time to go.
 You can whistle all day long but we are not dogs and refuse to lower ourselves to such a calling.

-- Follower or Loaner – When you walk in your yard does your cat follow you?
+- Follower or Loner – When you walk in your yard does your cat follow you?
 How about when you walk down the alley or street?
 Some cats enjoy following along for a walk with you wherever you go, and others will lose interest after a few seconds (don’t take it personal, some of us can be real dogs sometimes).
-Loaners are best left on a leash (just like a dog, ha).
+Loners are best left on a leash (just like a dog, ha).

 - Both Cleo (my adopted sister) and I are followers.
 We can pretty much go anywhere without having a panic attack.
 We especially love trails where there is a path to follow.
-We’ve even taken 2 mile hikes, we love being outside with our humans.
+We’ve even taken multi mile hikes, we love being outside with our humans.

 Get your Cat used to RV travel: